Skill Demand Index

 Which roles need Cloud Platforms most:

-Software Engineering positions drive 100% of demand.
-Skills commonly paired with Cloud Platforms include Startup Ecosystem and Bachelor's Degree in Computer Science.
+Software Engineering positions drive 60% of demand.
+Other and Data Analysis also frequently list Cloud Platforms as a requirement.
+Skills commonly paired with Cloud Platforms include Bachelor's Degree and SQL.

 Depth Level Distribution